jacobtomlinson/website/content/posts/2020/2020-02-13-testing-static-site-with-lighthouse-ci-github-actions.md

         uses: textbook/git-checkout-submodule-action@master
 ```

 This config creates a new workflow called `Lighthouse`.
-It runs one job called `CI` which uses a Ubuntu worker and has a step which checks out our git repository and another to checkout any submodules.
+It runs one job called `CI` which uses a Ubuntu worker and has a step which checks out our git repository and another to check out any submodules.
 Hugo uses submodules for themes so we need to ensure our theme is checked out here.

 The next thing we want to do is to build our static website.
-This will vary depending on your chosen tool, so refer to your documentation.
+This will vary depending on your chosen tool, so refer to the documentation.
 You may well find there is an existing GitHub Action in the Marketplace for installing your chosen tool.

-For my Hugo website I'll add an install step using a Hugo Action and then a build step.
+For my Hugo website, I'll add an install step using a [Hugo Action](https://github.com/peaceiris/actions-hugo) and then a build step.

 ```yaml
 - name: Setup Hugo